-Laser eye surgery has become a widely used refractive surgery treatment, particularly for correcting vision problems such as nearsightedness, farsightedness, and presbyopia.
-Whether you have opted for a technique such as LASIK, PRK, or SMILE, the post-operative recovery phase is essential to ensure proper healing and optimal results.
-Here are our tips for approaching this period with peace of mind.
+Laser eye surgery has become a widely used refractive surgery treatment, particularly for correcting vision problems such as nearsightedness, farsightedness, or presbyopia.
+Whether you have chosen a technique like LASIK, PKR, or SMILE, the post-operative recovery period is essential for proper healing and achieving the best results.
+Here are our tips to help you navigate this time with confidence.

 The first few hours after the procedure

-Immediately after surgery, it is normal to experience:
+Immediately after the surgery, it is normal to experience:

 - Blurred vision

-These side effects are common, especially in the first few hours.
+These side effects are common, especially during the first few hours.

 Our advice (in the hours following the procedure):